-What Requires a Permit in Arizona
+What Requires a Permit in Scottsdale and Paradise Valley

-How Living With Lolo Handles Permits
+How Living with Lolo Manages Permitting

 I pull permits in multiple Arizona municipalities every month.
 What is required in Scottsdale is different from Paradise Valley, Chandler, or Mesa.
-I have navigated this process across dozens of projects and dozens of jurisdictions across the Valley, and the answer to most permit questions is: it depends, and you need someone on your team who knows the answer for your specific project and city. — Lauren Lerner, Living with Lolo
+I have navigated this process across dozens of projects and dozens of jurisdictions across the Valley, and the answer to most permit questions is: it depends, and you need someone on your team who knows the answer for your specific project and city. , Lauren Lerner, Living with Lolo

 Have questions about permits for your Scottsdale or Paradise Valley project?